 That’s why more and more Aussies are opting to shop around for a good deal on city-sized second-hand SUVs.

 Whether you buy privately or go to a used car dealer, it pays to negotiate.
-In a survey of over 700 second-hand SUV buyers, 86% tried to finagle a better deal at the time of purchase, and 90% of those were successful.
+In a survey of over 700 second-hand SUV buyers, Canstar found that 86% tried to negotiate a better deal at the time of purchase, and 90% of those were successful.

 Only a little over half (57%) got the full discount they were asking for, however.
 Over half of buyers who obtained a used SUV from a dealer did so during a sales period.

-While the term ‘best’ can mean different things to different car buyers, based on Canstar customer satisfaction surveys, here are 5 of the best buys you’ll find if you’re looking for a second-hand SUV in Australia:
+While the term ‘best’ can mean different things to different car buyers, based on Canstar customer satisfaction surveys, here are 10 of the best buys you’ll find if you’re looking for a second-hand SUV in Australia:

 The best second-hand medium SUVs